armadaproject/armada/docs/production-install.md

 #### Persistent config

 Building on the to the config file above.
-If you store the config file as $HOME/.armadactl
+If you store the config file as `$HOME/.armadactl`

-This file will automatically be picked up and used by armadactl
+This file will automatically be picked up and used by `armadactl`.

 #### Environment variables